Model of a Boat

 We’re off to ancient Egypt to learn about the mighty force of a river and meet the men and women who learned to tame her.

 Look closely.
 What is this?
 It is a model of a much larger boat the ancient Egyptians might have used to travel along the Nile River.
 It is nearly four thousand years old.
 It was found in a mummy’s tomb.
 Why would the ancient Egyptians put a model of a boat in a mummy’s tomb?
-According to ancient Egyptian belief, the sun god Ra traveled by boat through the sky by day and the netherworld by night in an unending cycle of birth, death and rebirth.
-Because the ancient Egyptians believed in the afterlife, they put real boats or models of boats in their tombs so they could accompany the sun god Ra on his journey and so they could travel up and down the Nile for all eternity.
+The ancient Egyptians believed in the afterlife.
+They believed a boat such as this model would provide their soul with a means with which to travel up and down the Nile for all eternity.

 Describe this model of a boat.
 It has a round bottom and is made of wood.
 It is carved and decorated to look like it is made of dried papyri.
 Notice how the finials (the tips of the boat at either end) are painted with papyri, and how the round bottom is yellow in color to represent dry papyri.
 Fresh, green papyri are tall, reed-like water plants that at one time were abundant in the Nile region of Egypt.
 Real-life papyri-form boats, probably made of wood, were used to carry mummies to cemeteries on the west bank of the Nile and for pilgrimages to religious sites.
 What type of energy would the ancient Egyptians use to power their boats up and down the Nile?
 They would use sails to power boats with the wind and oars to power boats against the wind.
 Does this model have both sails and oars?
 Yes, originally it was propelled by a sail (now missing) and attended by two sailors and four rowers.
 It is steered at the stern (back) by a helmsman with two oars.
 At the prow (front) a pilot surveys the river ahead.
 A man in white is sitting under a canopy.
 He represents the ancient Egyptian, whose mummified body was buried in the tomb along with this model.